Higher Specialist Training in Medical Ophthalmology

 The ICO understand the importance of work-life balance.
 We support flexible timetables and advocate for your continued health and wellbeing throughout your career in medicine.

-The HSE National Flexible Training Scheme for Specialist Trainees is a national scheme managed and funded by NDTP for supernumerary posts.
-The scheme facilitates doctors to continue their training in a flexible manner for a set period of time.
-The HSE National Flexible Training Scheme Guide sets out details of the National Flexible Training Scheme and provides information for trainees, training bodies and employers about the programme.
+For further information and to complete an application, please visit HSE National Flexible Training Scheme Guide which sets out details of the Scheme and provides information for trainees, training bodies and employers about the programme.

 Funding Support